 However, another cannabis compound, CBD, may also be useful for Grave’s disease.
 Unlike THC, CBD has no intoxicating effects.
 It does, however, induce a state of calm and may be beneficial for problems such as anxiety and depression.

-Because it does not make users high, CBD is useful as a daytime treatment that does not cause excessive drowsiness.
+Because of the lack of intoxicating effects, CBD may be useful as a daytime option as it does not cause excessive drowsiness.
 CBD also has the advantage of being widely available in the majority of states, even those without a medical marijuana program in place.

-CBD is promising in the treatment of many different autoimmune conditions.
+CBD may be a promising option for many different autoimmune conditions.

 So, it appears that both THC and CBD may benefit Grave’s disease, albeit in very different ways.
 Individuals living with this condition should consult a physician to determine which cannabis therapy is most suitable for them.